 You should have already created a template for yourself.
 One that you will follow each time so that you are consistent.

 Imagine if you wrote an epic blog post with eye-catching images, valuable information.
 People loved it, they shared it and commented.
-And then the next blog post you put out is a simple 300-word fluff piece that didn’t share anything at all.
-Suddenly all the trust and authority you had started to build in that one blog post is out the door.
-They don’t know what you will produce now.
-And in a world, that is bombarded by online written content you need to stand out consistently.
+And then, the next blog post you put out is a simple 300-word fluff piece that didn’t share anything at all.
+Suddenly, all the trust and authority you had started to build in that one blog post is out the door.
+So, they don’t know what you will produce now.
+And in a world that is bombarded by the online written content, you need to stand out consistently.

 Creating a template will keep you on track.
-Your template can be as simple as a written, or it can in inbuilt depending on the programs you use.
+Actually, our template can be as simple as a written, or it can in inbuilt depending on the programs you use.
 One of my blog post templates for my blog at Travel Charm goes something like this: